 Pre-workout supplements were initially designed to improve the human body performance in High-intensity workouts, they were never primarily designed for low-intensity cardio sessions.

 Even today, most of the pre-workouts are created to increase the mental focus and ATP generation within cells for improved performance.
 That’s the reason most of the fitness enthusiasts are skeptical about the idea of consuming pre-workouts before cardio sessions.

 Is it okay to take pre-workouts before cardio?

 Let’s come to our main question again, is it okay to take regular pre-workout before a cardio session?

 The answer is yes!
-Only if you know aware of the ingredients.
+Only if you are aware of the ingredients.

 Problem with pre-workout before cardio

 Cardio leads to a rise in body temperature, heart rate and blood pressure.
 On the other hand, most of the pre-workouts contain stimulants that also increase the heart rate to pump more blood into the system.

 Combining pre-workout supplement and cardio at the same time can adversely affect your health, it can make you feel dizzy and nauseated.

 Additionally, caffeine and creatine are both diuretics that may lead to accelerated dehydration while cardio.

 What’s the solution?

 Adverse effects of pre-workouts should not scare you off from including pre-workout before cardio, pre-workouts not only help you feel more focused but will also assist in faster burning of stubborn fat.

 If you are new to long cardiovascular activities then you should probably keep yourself away from any kind of additional stimulant.
 Start with no pre-workout for the first few weeks, once you get comfortable with the regular cardio then it’s okay to add pre-workout supplementation.

 Experienced runners or cyclists usually experience fewer ill effects of pre-workout supplementation because of their adaptation to cardiac stress.

 Start with the brands that offer a low quantity of stimulants.
 Some of the brands are also offering cardio-friendly pre-workouts that help in improving performance while dodging the negative effects.

 I have listed some of my favorite pre-workouts that go really well with the cardio sessions.